josephcristiano/josephcristiano/README.md

 - 👋 Hi, I’m Joseph
-- 👀 I’m interested in Web development,machine learning.
+- 👀 I’m interested in Web development,machine learning,block chain.
 - 🌱 I’m currently learning nodejs
 - 💞️  I’m looking to collaborate on projects related to javascript
 - 📫 You can reach me on